immich-app/services/apps/github-approval-check/README.md

-# GitHub Approval Check App
+# GitHub Approval Check

-A GitHub App implemented as a Cloudflare Worker that enforces pull request approval requirements from authorized team members.
+A Cloudflare Worker that creates GitHub check runs to enforce approval requirements on pull requests using organization-level webhooks.

 ## Overview

-This worker creates a GitHub Check that validates whether a pull request has been approved by an authorized team member (admin or team role).
-It solves the problem of GitHub's native approval workflows creating separate check marks for different event triggers.
+This worker listens for GitHub organization webhook events and creates/updates check runs based on pull request approval status.
+It ensures that only authorized team members can approve PRs for merging.

 ## Features